sensics/IR_LED_DRV/README.md

 Source code is in 'user' subdirectory
 IAR files in 'vendor' subdirectory

-Hardware files to be added shortly
+Hardware files in 'Schematics' subdirectory